Our trip to Lucerne, Zermatt, Montreux, and Interlaken

 Our first gelato!
 One of many, but this shop had the best we experienced during our vacation.

 Sunset from the hotel window.
 We were very tired after our flight, train ride, and walking the city.
+Not too tired to take this view in though.

 The beverage bar at breakfast.
 Hanhan loved the Swiss milk!
+I loved the coffees they made for us.

+A typical Swiss breakfast.
 Milk, juice, coffee.
 Fresh baked bread (I mean right out of their oven!), various cheeses, dried meats.
+For Gary, the braunschweiger…

 A closeup of our first breakfast.
 Makes us hungry every time!